shmuhammad2004/hausanlp/content/home/welcome.md

   #css_class: "custom"
 ---

 HausaNLP is an open community providing open natural language processing (NLP) resources for Hausa language.
-HausaNLP aim to promote NLP in Hausa language by bringing NLP enthusiasts and researchers to collaborate.
-If you want join us, we are happy to collaborate and to advance research in Hausa natural language processing.
+We aim to promote NLP in Hausa language by bringing NLP enthusiasts and researchers to the commuity to advance research in Hausa natural language processing.
+If you are interested in HausaNLP, join us.